Venue and Location

 A single ticket for Oslo City Centre Zone costs 35 NOK, a 24-hour ticket costs 105 NOK, and a weekly ticket costs 249 NOK.
 If you get caught in a control you risk having to pay 1200 NOK penalty fee, and we therefore strongly advise that you have a valid ticket while using the public transport during POLLEN18.
 Please visit the following webpage to get an overview over the public transport offer in Oslo: https://ruter.no/en/journey/route-maps/.

 We are pleased to provide coffee, beverages, and lunch to all registered participants on each day of the conference.

-In addition, the conference dinner will be held at Kulturhuset on the evening of Wednesday, 20 June.
-Tickets for the dinner must be booked at the time of conference registration.
-There are only 175 places available, and these will be sold on a ‘first come, first served’ basis.
+The conference dinner will be held at Kulturhuset on the evening of Wednesday, 20 June.
+Tickets for the dinner are unfortunately now sold out.

 There are a range of accommodation options near the conference venue.
 We encourage all participants to make reservations well in advance, as demand for accommodation can be high in the busy summer tourist season.